litansh/TrendMaster-AI/README.md

 ### System Setup and Configuration

-The initial phase involved setting up Prometheus to ensure comprehensive metric collection across the system.
+The initial phase (Which I didn't have a significant portion of...) involved setting up Prometheus to ensure comprehensive metric collection across the system.
 This setup included configuring targets and establishing appropriate scrape intervals to gather data efficiently.
-Concurrently, Grafana dashboards were configured to visualize the metrics collected, facilitating easy monitoring and anomaly detection.
+Concurrently, Grafana dashboards were configured (Also had very little with...) to visualize the metrics collected, facilitating easy monitoring and anomaly detection.
 A critical component of this phase was integrating Prophet and ChatGPT to process the data.
 This integration required establishing a server or cloud function that could access Prometheus data and interact with OpenAI's API, enabling the system to forecast anomalies and analyze them with AI insights.

 ### Adjusting Sensitivity

-A key aspect of the implementation was determining the optimal sensitivity levels for anomaly detection.
+A vital aspect of the implementation was determining the optimal sensitivity levels for anomaly detection.
 Starting with Prophet's default settings, adjustments were made based on the specific characteristics of our data, such as volume and variability.
 The objective was to achieve a balance where the system could reliably detect anomalies without generating excessive false positives.
 This process involved extensive testing and validation using historical data, allowing for the refinement of sensitivity settings to improve detection accuracy.

 ### Deployment Environment

 Choosing the right deployment environment was crucial, with options between on-premises and cloud-based solutions.
-Factors such as data security, scalability, and access to computational resources influenced this decision.
+Data security, scalability, and access to computational resources influenced this decision.
 Following the selection, the anomaly detection system was deployed, ensuring it had continuous access to Prometheus metrics and could communicate with Grafana and ChatGPT as needed.

 ### Output and Notification

 The system was designed to output anomalies in a clear and actionable format, detailing the affected metric, the nature of the anomaly, and potential insights from ChatGPT.
-To facilitate timely responses, integration with communication tools like Slack or Microsoft Teams was set up, automating the notification process to alert relevant teams about detected anomalies.
+Integration with communication tools like Slack or Microsoft Teams was set up to facilitate timely responses, automating the notification process to alert relevant teams about detected anomalies.

 ### Towards Full Automation